Bridge And Overpass Accidents Are Unpredictable And Potentially Fatal

 When any of these occur, motorists can be left on the side of a bridge or freeway overpass waiting for help.
 While pedestrians are waiting they are left susceptible to further injury and should be extremely cautious of their surroundings.
 As mentioned above, many bridges and freeways are not built with pedestrian traffic in mind, so margins on the sides of roads may not be large enough for disabled vehicles let alone a safe place for pedestrians to wait.

-Traffic Accidents and Collisions in San Diego Can Lead to Pedestrian Bridge and Overpass Accidents
+Traffic Accidents And Collisions Can Lead To Pedestrian Bridge And Overpass Accidents

 Understanding the complexities of these claims is essential to recovery.
 The other parties and agencies have insurance and law firms on hand to fight you, so victims need aggressive and experienced representation.

-The attorneys and Martinez and Schill obtained a $2,650,000 settlement for a young woman who fell from a 30 footbridge overpass in the darkness of night, not realizing she was on a bridge at the time of her accident.
-She had exited her vehicle, crossed over to the other side of the roadway bridge to get herself out of harm’s way of oncoming traffic, and then fell from a height off over the side of the bridge sustaining serious life-threatening injuries including spinal fracture, multiple broken bones, and traumatic brain injury.
+The attorneys at Martinez & Schill LLP obtained a $2.65 million settlement for a young woman who fell from a 30-foot bridge overpass in the darkness of night, not realizing that she was on a bridge at the time of her accident.
+She had exited her vehicle, crossed over to the other side of the roadway bridge to get herself out of harm’s way of oncoming traffic, and then fell over the side of the bridge, sustaining serious, life-threatening injuries, including spinal fracture, multiple broken bones and traumatic brain injury.

-Our lawyers invested years in learning the ins and outs of bridge highway design, the types of railings required on bridges, and working with bridge engineers to prove the case against the County that was responsible for the bridge construction and subsequent accident.
-We provide thorough and compassionate representation and ensure that the rights of injury victims are protected.
-If you have suffered injuries or lost a loved one due to a bridge or overpass accident we are available to talk about your case.
-You can contact us for a confidential, and free no-obligation consultation now.
+Our lawyers invested years into learning the ins and outs of bridge highway design and the types of railings required on bridges and working with bridge engineers to prove the case against the county that was responsible for the bridge construction and the subsequent accident.